How Do You Travel With a Reactive Dog? Real Tips From Real Dog Owners

 Photograph by Haberdoedas

-2. Should You Leave Them at Home?
+2. Should You Leave Your Reactive Dog at Home?

 “We have 1–2 ‘safe’ friends who come over for training months in advance… We teach them not to touch him, just feed, walk, and repeat.”